 - Difficulty: 3.
 You’d need to ride a ferry from Long Wharf or to private watercraft at the island’s marina to reach the place.

-Spectacle Island has only recently been open to the public, but it used to house two hotels and a horse rendering plant before it turned into a landfill exclusively of Boston.
+Spectacle Island has only recently been open to the public, but it used to be a quarantine hospital, a horse rendering site, and ultimately a city landfill.
 Because of this, the island is covered in frosted sea glass of all colors mixed with trinkets like old teacup handles, pottery, and more.

-If you’re in other parts of Massachusettes, check out other sea glass locations such as:
+If you’re in other parts of Massachusetts, check out other sea glass locations such as:

 - Craigville Beach (near Martha’s Vineyard)